vedsathwik275/envision/envision_product/neural/frontend_ui_todo.md

 ## Overview
 This document outlines the tasks for improving the visual appeal and user experience of the Envision Neural API Proof of Concept frontend.
 The goal is to create a polished, professional-looking demo interface while maintaining all current functionality.

+## Completed Tasks
+- **Color Scheme Implementation** (Completed): Created a comprehensive color scheme with CSS variables in `color_scheme.css`.
+Implemented transportation/logistics themed colors with primary blue tones for reliability, teal secondary colors for innovation, and a set of utility colors for status indicators.
+Added a color scheme demo accessible via footer toggle button to showcase available colors to developers.

 ## Visual Design Enhancements

 ### General UI Improvements
-- [ ] Create a cohesive color scheme using transportation/logistics-themed colors
+- [x] Create a cohesive color scheme using transportation/logistics-themed colors
 - [ ] Design and implement a proper logo for the Envision Neural header
 - [ ] Add subtle background patterns or gradients to improve visual appeal
 - [ ] Implement consistent spacing and padding throughout the interface